 By Jeremiah Norris (Colombia 1963–65)

-And … that would be Dona Shalala, a Volunteer that catapulted herself from a field assignment in Iran to the august halls of the U. S. Congress — after being a Cabinet Secretary and president of several universities along the way!
+And … that would be Donna Shalala, a Volunteer that catapulted herself from a field assignment in Iran to the august halls of the U. S. Congress — after being a Cabinet Secretary and president of several universities along the way!

 In 1980, she became the tenth president of Hunter College, serving in this capacity until 1988.
-She next served as Chancellor of the University of Wisconsin-Madison until 1993, the first women to lead a Big Ten Conference School, and only the second woman in the U. S. to head a major university.
+She next served as Chancellor of the University of Wisconsin-Madison until 1993, the first women to lead a Big Ten Conference school, and only the second woman in the U. S. to head a major university.
 Under her leadership, the university adopted a broad speech code subjecting students to disciplinary action for communications that were perceived as hate speech.

-Following a year serving as Chair of the Children’s Defense Fund from 1992-93, she was nominated by then-President Clinton for the position of Secretary of Health and Human Services, serving in this role for eight years and becoming our nation’s longest serving HHS Secretary.
+Following a year serving as Chair of the Children’s Defense Fund from 1992-93, she was nominated by then-President Clinton for the position of Secretary of Health and Human Services, serving in this role for eight years and becoming our nation’s longest-serving HHS Secretary.
 One of her major accomplishments was the implementation of CHIPS (the Children’s Health Insurance Program).
 It was the largest expansion in health care since Medicare and Medicaid.
-After the end of the Clinton Administration in 2001, Dona went on to become the President of the University of Miami, a post she held until taking a leave of absence from her tenured position in academic year 2014-15.
+After the end of the Clinton Administration in 2001, Donna went on to become the President of the University of Miami, a post she held until taking a leave of absence from her tenured position in the academic year 2014-15.